johnh865/americans4representation/src/site/faq.md

 A primary objective of the AFR is to minimize the time needed to become politically informed and maximize your political impact.
 Technology such as proxy voting or "liquid" delegative voting systems allow you to choose (and hire) a representative who will then do the political research and make informed decisions for you.
 For the AFR, our representatives will research local, state, and federal elections and can provide services such as sending you a pre-filled ballot on the recommended candidates that you should vote for.
 In addition, your representative acts as a political lobbyist in your stead.

 What you have to do is a minimal amount of participation - writing letters to your Congressmen when prompted by your representative, and then voting en masse when the election comes.
 What is eliminated is the massive amount of time needed to research candidates, micromanage your elected officials' performance, or research the right advocacy groups to donate money to.
 Your ideal representative will do all the research for you.
 You unideal representative can be fired immediately through democratic processes.

+### It sounds more efficient just to directly donate to the groups I support.

+1. It takes time and research to find the best groups that can maximize your return on investment.
+Only a tiny minority of people are sufficiently informed to make good choices on this front.

+2. What special interests don't have is a large base of strategic voters

+### *How can the AFR succeed?*

+There's of course no guarantees that this project will work out. **The only way for AFR to succeed is if people believe in its goals enough to join, and virulently spread its message like a pyramid scheme**.
+But unlike a pyramid scheme, if the AFR reaches critical mass, the end product is a giant coalition of unified voters with the power to take out any Congressman they desire and influence them to support any policy we desire.
+Success is contingent on a large membership base.